Scale AI documentation the “right” way

 Risks & Liability

 Documentation is considered the bane of corporate existence by some.
 For others, a great documentation system makes their organized minds super happy.
-In a few instances missing documentation can be a minor inconvenience - in others, missing a digital paper trail and/or knowledge base can have negative economic impact on the business or customer experience.
-This is the impetus for the question many business leaders are asking today: how do we scale our AI documentation methods and processes?
+Sometimes missing documentation can be a small problem.
+But in other cases, missing a digital paper trail or knowledge base can have bad economic effects on the business or customer experience.
+This is why many business leaders are asking today: how do we scale our model documentation methods and processes for AI and complex modeling systems?

 A secondary question, that may or may not be top of mind - but should be: how do we scale documentation in a way that is enabling for teams across the enterprise?

-As with most technology, the adoption of AI and machine learning has been much faster than the implementation of governing practices for AI and ML - including model documentation.
+As with most technology, the adoption of AI and machine learning has been much faster than the implementation of governing practices for modeling systems- including model documentation.

-Many organizations today are using one of the “bandaid” solutions below for documenting ML models, controls, and other important information that supports their AI.
+Many organizations today are using one of the “bandaid” solutions below for documenting models, controls, and other important information that supports their modeling systems.
 None of these solutions are sustainable for scaling enterprise AI.

-Five places your ML documentation probably lives now (but shouldn’t)
+Five places your model documentation probably lives now (but shouldn’t)

 1. Documents (Word, Google Docs, etc.)